snhobbs/spreadsheet-wrangler/README.md

 ## Functions
 - merge: Left merge two spreadsheets and save as xlsx
-- compare: Compare two spreadsheets on a column name, prints out the discrepencies
+- compare: Compare two spreadsheets on a column name, prints out the discrepancies
 - cluster: Combine the same values in a specified column as an array with the same name as the clustered column.
 The remainder of the first rows data is kept.
 - uncluster: Unpack clustered columns into one entry for each.
 The row is duplicated for each entry.
 - filter